York, Newcastle and Berwick Railway: The Stanhope and Tyne Railway

 The Stanhope and Tyne Railroad Company was formed in 1832 as a partnership to build a railway between limestone quarries near Stanhope and the coal mines near Medomsley, and to connect to quays at South Shields.

 The line was opened in 1834.
 There were several rope-worked inclines on the route.

 Traffic levels did not reach expectations, some collieries on the route declining to use the line, and the heavy operating costs of the inclined planes lead to poor profitability.
 When it was discovered that the directors had been overstating the profitability of the concern, a financial crisis was precipitated.
 In 1842 it became obvious that the Stanhope and Tyne company could not continue and a new company was formed to take on the debt and operate the railway.

 Pontop and South Shields Railway

-The new company was the Pontop and South Shields Railway of 1842.
+The new company was the Pontop and South Shields Railway (P&SSR) of 1842.
 The south-western part of the line from Stanhope to Carrhouse was sold to the Derwent Iron Company, which operated at Consett.
 It formed an alliance with the Stockton and Darlington Railway and in time a railway connection through Bishop Auckland and that section became part of the Stockton and Darlington Railway system.